-Taking nutritional Luobuma supplements can benefit cancer patients with Endometrial Carcinoma on Anastrozole treatment.
-But avoid Luobuma supplements if on Ifosfamide treatment for Aggressive Natural Killer Cell Leukemia.
-Similarly, taking nutritional supplement Luobuma can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN1B.
-But avoid taking nutritional supplement Luobuma when at genetic risk of cancer due to mutation of gene TERT.
+Taking Luobuma extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Yerba Santa nutritional supplements.
+But Luobuma supplements or Luobuma extracts offer less benefit if on Cisplatin treatment for Primary Vaginal Adenocarcinoma compared to Fennel.
+Similarly, taking nutritional supplements Luobuma may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene ERBB2 over Graviola.
+But avoid nutritional supplements Luobuma when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Aggressive Natural Killer Cell Leukemia or Endometrial Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Luobuma.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Vaginal Adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Luobuma.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Luobuma?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene CDKN1B?
-Are the implications of taking Luobuma supplements in Aggressive Natural Killer Cell Leukemia the same as Endometrial Carcinoma?
-Is it one and the same if you are on treatment with Ifosfamide or on Anastrozole?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Luobuma extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene ERBB2 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Vaginal Adenocarcinoma?
+Is it one and the same if you are on treatment with Cisplatin or Cisplatin?

 Luobuma (Apocynum venetum), also known as sword-leaf dogbane, is a plant, native to northern Asia and South East Europe.
 It is a great source of fiber and is considered to have medicinal properties.
 It is widely used in Chinese Traditional medicine.
 Following are some of the potential health benefits of Luobuma: